 So there you are at your office, discussing people who have done great things and how lucky they are and yet, you have not put a single hour of yourself into anything meaningful.
 You want to be a great businessman and yet you don’t try to learn anything new.
 The 20 top CEOs in the world are up before 5 am every morning.
 Not to mention Chris Kirubi, Titus Naikuni, Bob Collymore and our very own president.
 You want to become a rapper, and you party all night and wake up in the afternoon, waiting to be an overnight success.
 Jay Z started banging on his mother's dishes as a teenager and joined rap battles in the late 1980s.
 It is now 2014...more than 25 years since he began...he is not the overnight success you believe he is.
 If you are going to dream big, you have to put some meaningful working hours towards it, you have to get feedback and repeat until you are at the very least good at it.

 Even if you are not aiming to be the best, you at least want to be good at what you do.
 So it may not be 10,000 hours but you can do a few hours a week of purposeful self-improvement.
 Read, practice, run, sing, be better.
-My question after all this is, what are you doing with your 10,000 hours?
-Are you just day dreaming about the long weekend or are you aiming for something bigger?

 "Nothing worthwhile ever happens quickly and easily.
 You achieve only as you are determined to achieve...and as you keep at it until you have achieved" Robert H. Lauer